 - in regard to the last point, the LTFM projects individual operating and capital expenditure classes with their own particular cost drivers, such as changes in the recipient population and expense growth factors based on historical averages, rather than restricting their growth to a share of projected operating or capital allowances, and

-- the LTFM has more modelling capability so that it can, for example, produce scenarios where debt is constrained and some other fiscal variable, such as expenditure or tax revenue, becomes the balancing output.
+- the LTFM has more modelling capability so that it can, for example, produce scenarios where the projected growth of individual expense categories, such as health or education, can be altered.

 New Zealand Superannuation (NZS) Fund Contribution Rate Model